anttijuu/O3-chat-client/README.md

 For details, see the course Exercise 2 instructions for the phase where HTTPS support is added to the server with a self signed certificate.

-You must install the certificate to the directory where you run the client, as `localhost.cer` file.
-That client certificate is then loaded in memory in `ChatHttpClient.createTrustingConnectionDebug`.
+You must prepare the certificate for client use as instructed below.
+That client side certificate is then loaded in memory in `ChatHttpClient.createTrustingConnectionDebug`.
 How to do this is explained below in *Preparing the client* section.

 **Note** that you *should not* run real servers with self-signed certificates publicly, this is just for development and learning purposes.
 Get a real certificate when deploying servers in the open and for real.